 “Time to get back to our study group, guys.”

 Lyle’s mom arrived to pick up Jeremy and Lyle.
 She met Greg and Nikki Emerson; Mike, Loreana, and Alex Butler; and the triplets.
 As expected, this took quite a while as the adults talked.
-So Jeremy and Lyle had about a half-hour to chat with Greg and Nikki.
+So Jeremy and Lyle had about a half-hour to chat with Mike, Greg, and Nikki.
 This time they talked about things like music, TV shows, movies, and what they liked to do for fun.
 They didn’t mention school or the study group.

 On the way home Lyle’s mom was full of questions.
 “Well, how was your study group?
 Is it going to work?”